Brexit information for EU & EEA and Swiss Nationals

 EU/ EEA and Swiss students are required to have Comprehensive Sickness Insurance (CSI) to be exercising your treaty rights whilst in the UK.
 This includes a valid EHIC card or comprehensive private medical insurance.
 However, you do not need to provide evidence of Comprehensive Sickness Insurance for the EU Settlement Scheme application.
 You can find out more about CSI here:https://www.ukcisa.org.uk/Information--Advice/EU-EEA--Swiss-Students/Staying-in-the-UK-as-a-student#layer-5121

-If the UK leaves the EU: It is currently unclear whether an EHIC card will still be valid if the UK leaves the EU without a “deal”.
+When the UK leaves the EU: It is currently unclear whether an EHIC card will still be valid if the UK leaves the EU.
 Whilst the government have stated it is their intention for the EHIC card to still be valid, this will depend on decisions by individual countries on agreeing reciprocal healthcare arrangements.

 EU, EEA and Swiss students should therefore be prepared to purchase private medical insurance if the UK leaves the EU without a deal, to ensure they still have access to healthcare in the UK.